slim-template/slim/README.md

 <div class="person" role="admin">Daniel</div>
 ~~~

-You can also set multiple attributes at once using one shortcut.
+You can also set multiple attributes with same value at once using one shortcut.

 ~~~ ruby
 Slim::Engine.set_options shortcut: {'@' => {attr: %w(data-role role)}}